 The Quick Guide to Creating a Unique Unity Ceremony

 I love unity pieces in wedding ceremonies.
 Symbolizing our lives is a great way to think about where we are now, where we will go in the future, and who we might become.
-Though, I don’t like unity pieces just for the heck of them.
+Though, I don’t like unity pieces just for the sake of them.

 Here are the 5 elements I consider when brainstorming unity pieces with couples.

 Photo Credit: Rubinski Works

 Do you cook dinner together?
 Do you want to travel the world together?
 Do you love lifting weights?
 Do you celebrate holidays like nobody’s business?
 Make a list of activities, hobbies, or locations that truly mean something to you.
 For example, if you like drinking mimosas, but mimosas don’t symbolize the two of you, don’t write it down.
 If your friends would be confused why you’re drinking mimosas in your ceremony, it shouldn’t be there in the first place.

 What actions could the unity ceremony consist of?

 A unity ceremony is meant to symbolize the combining of two souls.
 It doesn’t necessarily mean that those two souls have to become one, but there does need to be some action each person can partake in.
 For example, if you and your partner fish every weekend, what activities could you do to symbolize that?
 You could combine fishing materials into a box.
 Or you could sign your names onto a fishing rod.
 These are terrible examples, but hopefully this is simple enough to get you thinking.

 Will this be something you want to keep?